-In zones 3-5, we strongly recommend planting your fig in a container in order to properly protect it from winter damage.
+In zones 3-5, we strongly recommend planting in a container in order to properly protect your plant from winter damage.

 Important: Thoroughly hydrate the plant by submersing the root zone in a container of water for 10 minutes while you prepare for planting.